 The goal of CETMA activities in Task 3.3 «Multi-physical environmental Simulations of CH Exhibition Impacts» is to analyse the impact of different elements (HVAC system operating conditions, solar radiation, building structure, visitors’ presence) in terms of temperature, humidity and air velocity in every point of an indoor exhibition context.
 The Computational Fluid Dynamics (CFD) techniques can be properly used in order to evaluate the spatial uniformity of microclimatic parameters, such as the contaminant distribution inside indoor spaces [4] and to study the indoor airflow induced by mechanical ventilation and air-conditioning systems.
 In literature, there are many examples of using CFD software Ansys Fluent for simulating the airflow inside buildings [5][6] or the impact of relative humidity [7].

-The CFD analyses take into account the real not uniform spatial distribution of the indoor microclimatic parameters within the simulated exhibition room.
+The CFD analyses take into account the real non uniform spatial distribution of the indoor microclimatic parameters within the simulated exhibition room.
 It is necessary to know the main geometric and thermal characteristics of the exhibition room and the thermal–hygrometric design conditions.
 The best way to obtain these results is to integrate CFD simulations with Building Energy Performance Simulations (BEPS).
 The energy simulation program provides building heating/cooling loads and interior surface temperatures of building envelope to CFD as boundary conditions, while CFD provides convective heat transfer coefficients and detailed room air temperature distributions [5].
 CFD boundary conditions, as regards the energy flux through the room walls, the volumetric airflow rate and the thermal–hygrometric conditions of the supply air are provided by the BEPS program.
 The results of building energy simulations will be supplied by IUAV.
 The numerical model is able to predict the thermal condition in every point of the analysed room and the humidity formation.
 So it will be possible to prevent critical conditions and avoid the damage to artworks.

 TUG-IES is covering in Task 3.3 (Multi-physical environmental Simulations of CH Exhibition Impacts) the simulations of dust formation and accumulation with appropriate spatial resolution.
 To achieve these results, two different simulations are performed, whereby the second simulation is built on the results of the first simulation.